Parker & Co Solicitors

 • Compensation limits and minimum awards increase

-Compensation limits and minimum awards will increase where a claim arises on or after 6 April 2022.
+Compensation limits and minimum awards will increase where a claim arises on or after 6 April 2025.
 The changes include: ... read more

-• EAT considers career-long losses
+• EAT considers constructive dismissal

 • TERMS & COOKIES